Christian Post SG and Rony Tan

-The Christian Post article "Pastor's remarks in Church on Buddhism draws flak", dated 09 Feb 2010, was surprising in the lack of the usually strong opinion or remarks by this organization which fronts the unofficial views of the Singaporean Anglican and Methodist Churches.
-They refused to criticise their own, not even an opinion that it was wrong but instead:-
+The Christian Post article "Pastor's remarks in Church on Buddhism draws flak", dated 09 Feb 2010, was surprising in the lack of the usually strong opinion.
+They didn't criticise their own, not even an opinion that it was wrong but instead:-

 a) Posted the apologies and regrets by Pastor Rony Tan